 Ingredients

-- 1 whole white fish, at least 2 lb, gutted (see note)
+- 1 whole white fish, at least 2 lb, gutted, preferably scales left on (see note)

 - 8 rounds galangal